cbare/cbare.github.io/_drafts/music-2024.md

 - _Fruit Galaxy_ - standards
 - _Complex Emotions_ - The Bad Plus: I especially like the song _French Horns_ from the new guitar-driven Bad Plus.
 - _Now I See The Light_ - Toe
-- _Continuum_ - Víkingur Ólafsson: Icelandic pianist Víkingur Ólafsson followed up a 2023 recording of - Bach's _Goldberg Variations_ with a 6-song EP of selected Bach pieces titled _Continuum_.
+- _Continuum_ - Víkingur Ólafsson: Icelandic pianist Víkingur Ólafsson followed up a 2023 recording of - Bach's _Goldberg Variations_ with a 6-song EP of selected Bach pieces.
+To all who caught Ólafsson's tour last year, I am deeply envious.
 - _Standards_ - Yotam Silberstein

 ### Dorian Dumont